mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/MAPS-TL.md

 **Visits**: V03 (3-9 months)
 **Estimated length of time for completion**: 5 minutes

+## HBCD Modifications
+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Global Measure Changes</u></b></p>
+Measure instructions and individuals items that reference gendered pronouns (‘his/hers’, ‘he/she’) were edited to either eliminate the pronouns entirely, or edited to replace gendered pronouns with ‘my child’ when eliminating pronouns was not grammatically possible.
+Items referencing “parent” were edited to “parent/caregiver.”

+Because MAPS-TL psychometric validation was done using original MAPS-TL items, it is important that publications account for edits made to individual items as part of HBCD DEI review.

 ## Quality Control & Known Issues
 **QC Procedures**